Refund anticipation loans could become endangered species

 Refund anticipation loan basics

 Refund anticipation loans are fairly simple.
 People get their taxes prepared by a preparation service like H&R Block or Jackson-Hewitt.
 If they are due an income tax refund, they can take out loans against their refunds.
 The loan is the amount of the refund minus a fee, usually about $65.
 The loans are somewhat similar to payday loans, as the loan is against future earnings.
-Just like payday loans, there is no credit check involved, but the loan comes with fees and has stiff penalties for the borrower in case of default.
+Unlike payday loans, there isn’t really a need for a credit check, but the loan comes with fees and has stiff penalties for the borrower in case of default.
 The loans are most prevalent in low-income communities and have been frequent targets of criticism from consumer advocacy groups.
 However, most people who take the loans have a pressing need for cash and don’t want to wait.